-- Four visitors allowed – A maximum of four visitors may be present in the patient room at any one time.
+- Four visitors allowed – A maximum of 4 visitors may be present in the patient room at any given time.
 These visitors should primarily be limited to immediate family members/significant individuals to the patient.

 - Plan your visit – Visits should be planned, and the schedule communicated to the screening team at the facility’s entrance.
 Considering an unknown length of the process, the family visits may occur daily if desired and as scheduled above.

 - Limit your visit – Visitors should proceed to the patient room and exit the facility directly.

 Individual exception to the number of family members may be considered if approved by nursing leadership and based on the patient’s care provision requirements at the time of the visit request.